DanielSmith/alap/examples/sites/cdn/README.md

 </script>
 ```

-This works with any of the 7 server examples (Express, Bun, Flask, Django, FastAPI, Laravel).
+This works with any of the 9 server examples (Express, Hono, Bun, Flask, Django, FastAPI, Laravel, Gin, Axum).

 ## What's on `window.Alap`